Should I Roll My Car Loan Into My Mortgage?

-You can see immediately from this example that if you are going to include your car loan in your mortgage, to avoid paying a lot more for your car than you intend to, you'll have to structure extra payments into your mortgage to repay the amount of the car within a shorter time frame.
+You can see immediately from this example that if you are adding car loan to mortgage, to avoid paying a lot more for your car than you intend to, you'll have to structure extra payments into your mortgage to repay the amount of the car within a shorter time frame.

 So when does it make sense to use a mortgage refinance to buy a car, and how can you avoid the potentially very expensive consequences of this option?

-"When should I combine my car loan and mortgage?"
+"When should I consider combining car loan to mortgage?"

 There are some very limited circumstances where combining a car loan into your mortgage does make financial sense and will save you a few thousand dollars.
 This option isn't for everyone, and if you don't have the right financial profile, you'll get a better financial outcome with a regular secured car loan.

-If you're worried about the interest rate that you have on your car loan right now, you might consider refinancing the car loan rather than rolling it into your mortgage.
+If you're worried about the interest rate that you have on your car loan right now, you might consider refinancing the car loan rather than rolling car loan into mortgage.

 If you're still keen to find out more about using your mortgage to reduce your car loan, here's what you'll need to consider first: